-For those seeking a focused program in accounting, the accounting option of the Business Administration diploma is the right choice.
-This option prepares students for entry level accounting positions in accounting firms, other businesses, or public sector organizations.
-Many of the courses within the Accounting option are recognized by BC's professional accounting bodies and some graduates go on to earn their Chartered Accountant (CA), Certified General Accountant (CGA), or Certified Management Accountant (CMA) professional accounting designation.
-Students pursuing the accounting option may, on completion of the diploma, enter directly into the third year of the Bachelor of Business Administration degree - Accounting major.
+Choose the accounting option to qualify for entry-level accounting positions in accounting firms, other businesses or public sector organizations.
+Many of the courses within the accounting option are recognized toward Chartered Professional Accountants of Canada (CPA) designation.
+If you are pursuing the accounting option, you may, on completion of the diploma, enter directly into the third year of the Bachelor of Business Administration degree, Accounting major.